-Microarray technologies provide a high-resolution view of the whole genome.
-Medical laboratory professionals must be prepared to identify, interpret, and report the results with clinical relevance, while keeping in mind the social, ethical, and legal responsibilities of reporting genetic information.
-The interpretation of the data from microarray analysis into clinically relevant information is a difficult and complex undertaking and is the practice of medicine.
-No algorithm for CNV interpretation can substitute for adequate training and knowledge in the field of genetics.
-We recommend that genomic microarray analysis be performed in laboratories overseen by individuals with appropriate professional training (American Board of Medical Genetics-certified clinical cytogeneticists or clinical molecular geneticists, or American Board of Medical Genetics/American Board of Pathology-certified molecular genetic pathologists) and that the interpretation and reporting of clinical genomic microarray findings be performed by these same certified individuals.
+Medical laboratory professionals must be prepared to identify, interpret, and report results with clinical relevance while being mindful of the social, ethical, and legal responsibilities of reporting genetic information.
+The interpretation of the data from microarray analysis into clinically relevant information is a difficult and complex undertaking.
+No algorithm for copy-number change interpretation can substitute for adequate training and knowledge in the fields of medical genetics, pathology, and oncology.
+We recommend that CMA analysis be performed in laboratories overseen by individuals with appropriate professional training (i.e., certified by the American Board of Medical Genetics and Genomics [ABMGG] in clinical cytogenetics, clinical molecular genetics or laboratory genetics and genomics or certified by the American Board of Pathology in molecular genetic pathology) and that the interpretation and reporting of clinical microarray findings be performed by these same certified individuals.